katyukha/Odood/README.md

 This command will create new virtual environment for Odoo and install odoo there.
 Also, this command will automatically create database user for this Odoo instance.

+For production installations, you can use command `odood deploy` that will deploy Odoo of specified version to machine where this command is running.
+For example: `odood deploy -v 17 --supervisor=systemd --local-postgres --enable-logrotate` But this command is still experimental.

 Next, change current working directory to directory where we installed Odoo: